chardon55/Silk-Carousel/README.md

 **The brand new carousel is under construction!**

-**We will learn from other carousel projects to make Silk better.**
+**We are learning from other carousel projects to make Silk better.**

 > ### Update version 2.4.1
 >